open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/taglabel.md

 # Tag Label

-This schema defines the type for labeling an entity with a Tag.
+This schema defines the type for labelling an entity with a Tag.

 **$id: **[https://open-metadata.org/schema/type/tagLabel.json](https://open-metadata.org/schema/type/tagLabel.json)